π£ Tech Debt¶

 In the notes below, "HACK###" can be used to find places in the code where the hack lives.

-Stack inspecting¶
+Stack Inspecting¶

 See instruments.py docstring for a discussion of why these are done.